milind-git/smartapp/ReadMe.txt

     mvn camel:run

-For more help see reach out to me Milind & the Team.
+For more help see reach out to  Milind & the Team.